PJordano-Lab/frugivory-camtrap/README.md

 Title: doñana frugivory camtra

+Authors:
-Authors: Pablo Villalva1, Gemma Calvo1, Pablo Homet1, Jorge Isla1, Eva Moracho1, Elena Quintero1 and Pedro Jordano1,2
+Pablo Villalva1, Gemma Calvo1, Pablo Homet1, Jorge Isla1, Eva Moracho1, Elena Quintero1, Blanca Arroyo-Correa1, Francisco Rodríguez-Sánchez2, Irene Mendoza1, Pedro Jordano1,2
+Author Affiliations:

-1. Estación Biológica de Doñana, CSIC, Av.
-Americo Vespucio 24, E-41092 Sevilla, Spain
+1, Integrative Ecology Group.
+Estación Biológica de Doñana, CSIC.
+Sevilla, Spain.

-2. Dept. Biología Vegetal y Ecología, Universidad de Sevilla, Sevilla, Spain
+2, Dept. Biología Vegetal y Ecología, Universidad de Sevilla, Sevilla, Spain.

 Abstract:
 Ecological interactions are a key component of biodiversity and essential for understanding ecosystem services and functioning.
 However, consideration of ecological interactions as a component of biodiversity has received limited attention.
 There is an urgent need to record, quantify and assess ecological interactions to better understand the contribution of biodiversity to ecosystem functioning.